Architectural Photographer – The Ultimate Guide

 Symmetry

-Structures often exhibit symmetrical elements that can create a powerful visual impact.
+Architectural structures often exhibit symmetrical elements that can create a powerful visual impact.
 Look for symmetrical patterns, reflections, or perfectly balanced designs.
-Centering the main subject within the frame can enhance symmetry while using leading lines can guide the viewer’s gaze toward the center of interest.
+Centering the main subject within the frame can enhance symmetry, while using leading lines can guide the viewer’s gaze toward the center of interest.
 Symmetry adds a sense of harmony and balance to your photographs.

 Lighting